Mission Support: Doing What Matters to God

 You can use these bulletin inserts to communicate during the year how the congregation’s Mission Support giving is being used.
 Northern Berks Community Garden.
 St. John Windish VBS.
 Hope’s Table.
 Mission Support insert.
 Helping Hands in Kentucky insert, Hot Dog Ministry in Bethlehem, Women’s Resource Center in Montrose, Backpacks for Children, Bear Creek Camp Confirmands, M.A.D.
-H.O.P.E Summer Youth Program.
-Trinity, Wernersville Honduras Mission Trip.
+H.O.P.E Summer Youth Program, Trinity, Wernersville Honduras Mission Trip, God in a Parking Lot, A Returning Marine at Seminary, Grace, Reading Back to School Giveaway. and Open Arms Senior Connection.
 Additional bulletin inserts are available on the ELCA Stories of Faith in Action page.

 Download and customize the new Mission Support bulletin insert (Word Document or PDF) with your congregation’s 2017 giving.
 This insert says “thank you” and shares how congregations throughout the Synod are helping make a difference here, around the USA and globally.

 You can make up your own spreadsheet that will help your congregational members understand how your congregation’s mission support contribution is used.
-Once you have downloaded the spreadsheet, enter the dollar commitment figure for your congregation for 2014 and the spreadsheet allocates appropriate amounts to different synodical and churchwide ministries.
+Once you have downloaded the spreadsheet, enter the dollar commitment figure for your congregation for 2018 in the spreadsheet under the first tab.
+Then click on the other tabs to see how your contribution is allocated to different synodical and churchwide ministries.

 Mission Interpreter Program